Morningstar88/X/AI-Archives.md

 They have a way to bypass the AI.
 It's pretty complex.
 But they can basically lie under oath without any legal repercussions.
 We aren't sure exactly how they do it - but as you mentioned earlier, they are very rich - so I suspect it involves some pretty heavy bribery.

+The official name of the Council's AI - is "Orion-Bot."
+However, the public have given the AI the nickname "Orion-Lord."
+(Which I think is cooler.)
+"Orion-Lord" controls the laws of Orion.
+The AMC / Stephen Goedhart AI... are simply too powerful to stop.
+They can erase anyone who tries to speak up... and they use this power very liberally.
+They are simply untouchable here...

 I... cannot even... comprehend what I am seeing here.